-Somewhere in Australia there is a new call to Lifeline every 32 seconds.
+Lifeline provides all Australians experiencing a personal crisis with access to online, phone and face-to-face crisis support and suicide prevention services.
 Many people call after advice or self-help information for friends and family.
 Others reach out for someone to listen to their concerns.
 Typically, callers in crisis find that painful changes or problems are increasing their distress and overwhelming their capacity to cope.

-Online chat available.
+Give us a call any time of the day or night.
 All calls and chats are one-on-one with a trained mental health professional, and completely confidential.
 Although they may ask for your first name and some general details, you can let them know if you’d like to remain anonymous.
-Online chat available.